 - freshly ground black pepper

 - In a pot add oil then sauté garlic and onions.

 - Add the chorizo and cook for 2 minutes.

 - Add the beef, brown the sides then pour the beef stock.
 Top it up with water until meat is barely covered then bring to a boil.
 Simmer in low heat for 1 hour.

 - Add the saba bananas and tomato paste and continue to simmer for 15 minutes.

 - Add the sweet potatoes then continue to simmer for 10 minutes.

-- Add the French beans then continue to simmer for 5 minutes.
+- If using, add the French beans then continue to simmer for 5 minutes.

-- Season with fish sauce and freshly ground black pepper then add the chickpeas and bok choy, turn off heat then cover for 5 minutes to cook vegetables with residual heat.
+- Season with fish sauce and freshly ground black pepper then add the chickpeas/baked beans and bok choy, turn off heat then cover for 5 minutes to cook vegetables with residual heat.
 Serve with rice.

 Some pochero are soupy some are saucy, adjust the tomato paste content depending on the richness and consistency you want.